 Protect Yourself From Fraudulent Shopify Orders

-Here at MyWebConcepts.com, we often get questions from our clients related to how to protect themselves from fraudulent orders.
+Here at MyWebConcepts.com, we often get questions from our clients related to how to protect themselves from fraudulent orders, especially during the holiday season.
 These orders are getting more and more difficult to catch, because the hackers are getting more sophisticated.

 However Shopify does have some great fraud detection features that can help safe-guard your store from fraudulent orders.
 Now add a little common sense and you should be able to determine if an order is fraudulent or not.
 My dad used to say regarding old prescriptions, "When in Doubt, Throw It Out!" and the same principle applies to suspicious looking orders in Shopify.